OpenMaine/maineballot/_posts/2023-11-07-Q6_PrintingConstitution.md

 ---
 title:  "Question 6: Printing the Maine Constitution with all Provisions"
-excerpt: This measure would add sections of the constitution related to Indian treaty obligation back into printed copies of the constitution.
+excerpt: This measure would add sections of the constitution related to Indian Treaty Obligations back into printed copies of the constitution.
 election: 2023-11-07
 header:
   overlay_image: /assets/img/2023_11/Q6_Constitution.jpeg